Print

 1. In a medium pot, saute onion in oil over medium high heat for 2-3 minutes.
 Reduce heat to medium add ginger and garlic, and saute a few minutes, until golden and fragrant.

-2. Add spices, pepper, salt and stirring, toast for a few more minutes.
+2. Add all the spices, pepper, salt and toast for a few more minutes, stirring.
 Add soaked mung beans and buckwheat or soaked brown rice.
 Add water, broth and 2 cups chopped veggies bring to a good boil.
 Cover.
 Turn heat to low, and let simmer for 20 minutes.
 Check for doneness.

 3. Continue cooking for 5 to 10 more minutes if necessary.
 Some rice takes longer, and if you do not pre-soak your whole mung beans, or brown rice, you will need to add more water, which will change the recipe proportions and flavor…so try to soak if possible.

-4. Once it is done, taste and adjust salt and seasonings.
-If you like a more “porridge-like” consistancy add more veggie broth.
+4. Once it is done, taste and adjust salt and seasonings to your liking. *If you like a more “porridge-like” consistency, add more veggie broth.

-5. Spoon into bowls, top with fresh diced tomato and fresh cilantro or parsley and a pinch of salt and pepper, and a squeeze of lemon or lime.
+5. Spoon into bowls, top with fresh diced tomato , cilantro, and a pinch of salt and pepper, and a squeeze of lemon and a drizzle of olive oil.

 Notes